 Presumably the love triangle without the murder.

-14. Slaying of kin unrecognized
+14. Slaying of kin unrecognized (murder of relative, where the relationship is unknown)

 A typical Greek tragedy storyline where wars and duels could lead to a character killing their rival, and then discover the rival was a family member.